 combined individual time (4-5 hours/week) and specialized expertise

 which is required to bridge some children from non-reader to

 independent, grade-level reader.

-When students with dyslexia receive individual, intensive, Multisensory Structured Language therapy (recommended by the American Academy of Pediatrics, Pediatrics March 2011) by a dyslexia specialist, they typically become on-grade-level readers within 12-36 months.
-Students with dyslexia reading "below bench mark" who do not receive such specialized instruction typically do not reach independence in reading.
+When students with dyslexia receive daily, individual Multisensory Structured Language Therapy (recommended by the American Academy of Pediatrics, Pediatrics March 2011) by a Certified Academic Therapist specializing in dyslexia, they typically become on-grade-level readers within 18-36 months.
+Students with dyslexia who are reading "below bench mark" and do not receive such intensive specialized instruction typically do not reach independence in reading.

-Ultimately, the least expensive and most effective instruction for students with dyslexia is individual, intensive Multisensory Structured Language therapy provided by an experienced dyslexia specialist.
+Ultimately, the least expensive and most effective instruction for students with dyslexia is individual, intensive Multisensory Structured Language Therapy provided by a Certified Academic Therapist.
 The younger students are when they begin this dyslexia-specific instruction, the quicker they can be working independently at grade-level.

 The harm of "waiting:" Dyslexia may not be evident in some until end of second grade, however most dyslexics can be identified before the end of Kindergarten.
 Withholding the correct instructional method can cause learning disabilities, anxiety, behavioral and attention problems.